-You should not use this medicine if you have had an allergic reaction to felbamate or to related medicines such as such as methocarbamol (Robaxin®) or meprobamate (Equagesic®).
-You should not use this medicine if you have ever had liver disease or blood disorders.
+You should not use this medicine if you have had an allergic reaction to felbamate or to related medicines (such as meprobamate, methocarbamol, Equagesic®, or Robaxin®).
+You should not use this medicine if you have a history of liver disease or blood problems.

 How to Use This Medicine

 - Shake the oral liquid well before using.
-Carefully measure the dose using a measuring spoon or medicine cup.
+Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.